-MAC Honor Society inducts new members
+MAC honor society inducts new members

-Student families, along with Mineral Area College advisors Alison Sheets, Chris Visnovske, and John Wright were present for the ceremony conducted at Long Memorial Hall in Farmington.
+Students and their families, along with MAC's PTK advisors Alison Sheets, Chris Visnovske and John Wright, were present for the ceremony conducted at Long Memorial Hall in Farmington.
 MAC President Dr. Joe Gilgour delivered the keynote address highlighting the value of Phi Theta Kappa membership as well as the value of community colleges.

 You have free articles remaining.